pmgducati/Blue-Retro-AIO-Units/README.md

 # Blue Retro AIO PCBs
 This is a collection of PCBs that I made to work with darthcloud's BlueRetro Project. (https://github.com/darthcloud/BlueRetro)  The PCB's were created in Eagle and I have included the Gerbers if you would like to create them yourself.

-Currently I have NES, Nintendo 64, Gamecube, Sega Saturn, 3DO and PCEngine/Turbografx 16 complete and verified.
-I am working through PSX/PS2 and Virtual Boy.
-Once they are verified I will merge the branch(es).
+Currently I have NES, Nintendo 64, Gamecube, Sega Saturn, 3DO, PSX/PS2 and PCEngine/Turbografx 16 complete and verified.
+I am working through Virtual Boy but need to find a cost efficient way to connect it to the Virtual Boy as I am not consolizing mine.

 The Housing CAD is complete and I am awaiting the prints for test fits